marashen/AllProjects/README.md

 # AllProjects
 1.)
 Click on a language folder to find any and all projects I've completed and coded in said language(s)!

 2.)
-All Projects have a name that includes the complete code of the project.
+All Projects have a labeled folder that includes the complete code of the project.

 3.)
 Since some projects have multiple languages, you can find split up code in the designated folders.